tylerbertmore/yurblegatchi/README.md

   4. Death...
 - **Care for your pet** Users will be able to feed and play with their pet after birth.
 During this time, users actions affect their pets appearance.
 If user's boredom, hunger, or sleepiness reach 0; the yurble will die.

 - **Face moral dilemmas** At Yurblegatchi industries, we do not disparage the depraved.
 If you want to abuse your pet, there is a way.
-This requires "clever use of game mechanics" according to our CEO.

 ---